documentationfor yFiles for HTML 3.0.0.1

 Root Node

-A distinguished node in a tree that has more than one connecting edge.
-In particular, in a directedtree the root node has an arbitrary number of outgoing edges and no incoming edge.
+A distinguished node in a tree that has multiple connecting edge,edges.
+Specifically, in a directedtree, the root node has any number of outgoing edges and no incoming edge.

 Top